talismanai/querymate/docs/source/usage/field_selection.rst

 Field Selection
 ==============

 QueryMate allows you to select specific fields to return in the response, helping to reduce payload size and improve performance.
+The selected fields are automatically serialized into dictionaries containing only the requested fields.

 Basic Field Selection
 ------------------